 For S-Corporations, owner-employee taxpayers, who own more than 2 percent of the S-Corporation stock, may deduct 100 percent of the amount paid for medical insurance for himself or herself, a spouse, and dependents under the health plan established by the S-Corporation.

-A more than 2 percent shareholder’s wages from an S-Corporation are treated as the shareholder’s earned income.
+More than 2 percent of shareholders’ wages from an S-Corporation are treated as the shareholder’s earned income.
 A deduction for health insurance premiums may not exceed an individual’s earned income from the trade or business.
 Certain exceptions apply to group health plans.